adinium72/ECM1400-Coursework/README.md

 ## Testing

-1. Install the required Python package, pytest (no virtual environments used) by typing the following command into the Windows® command prompt:
+1. Install the required Python package, pytest, (no virtual environments used) by typing the following command into the Windows® command prompt:

     ```sh
     pip install -U pytest
     ```

-2. To run pytest and thus run the test functions provided open the Windows® command prompt, navigate to the correct directory in which test_covid_data_handler.py, test_news_data_handling.py and test_main.py have been downloaded into from this repository, by means of the ***cd*** command and then type the command:
+2. To run pytest and thus run the test functions provided, open the Windows® command prompt, navigate to the correct directory in which test_covid_data_handler.py, test_news_data_handling.py and test_main.py have been downloaded into from this repository, by means of the ***cd*** command and then type the command: